Design, strategy and A Few Other Things

 Dear steam, this is 2023.

-We can do better - look at your competition.
+Remember we love you.
+But we can do better - look at your competition.

-Step 1: We do some research.
+1. We do some research.

 Complete research is protected under NDA